anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 image: /assets/cards/2024-01-16-django-sqlite-dblock.png
 ---

-SQLite is gainig traction as a viable option for web applications in production environments.
-Django developers wanting to use SQLite in production need to be aware of the `database is locked` error, because it might cause confusion in certain cases.
+SQLite is gaining traction as a viable option for web applications in production environments.
+Unfortunately, Django developers wanting to use SQLite in production need to be aware of the `database is locked` error.
+This blog post explains the two cases on why this error can happen and how to solve it.

 # The Database is Locked Error